The Employees' State Insurance Act, provides for certain benefits to employees in case of sickness, maternity and employment injury.

 The accident shall be deemed to have arisen out of and in the course of employment unless there is evidence to the contrary,

 The employee claiming any disablement benefit is required to furnish a medical certificate as prescribed under the regulations.
-The employee is also required to observe certain conditions as to medical examination etc., as prescribed for sickness benefit.
+The employee is also required to observe certain conditions as to the medical examination etc., as prescribed for sickness benefit.

 The benefit for temporary disablement is, however, not payable for any day on which the employee works, remains on lease, holiday or strike, in respect of which he receives wages.